telosnetwork/telos-docs/docs/faq/README.md

 ### How is Telos Secured?

 Telos uses Delegated proof-of-stake +aBFT to maintain consensus.
 Holders of TLOS are able to use their holdings as a means of participating in elections by voting for groups of validators.
-Telos is a secured by 100+ nodes across the globe with a Delegate Proof of Stake which enables the network to elect Block Producers.
+Telos is a secured by 100+ nodes across the globe.

 ### What Block explorers does Telos provide?
 [Block Explorers](https://www.telos.net/ecosystem-apps-filter/block-explorer)

 ### How does Telos handle Governance?
-The Telos blockchain is a highly inclusive platform consisting of contributors such as node operators, builders, and users responsible for the future development and process for approving on-chain business decisions.
-To operate these processes, Telos created the Telos Decide Governance Engine, a governance system designed to support upgrading the Telos native and EVM protocol utilities and other voting functionalities such as delegating funds to works proposals and voting on Block Producers, proposals, amendments, and elections.
+Telos is a very decentralized network, owned by token holders who all contribute to decision making via on-chain voting.
+Network operating rules are stored and amended on-chain as well.

 Check out [Telos Decide Governance System](/native/eosio_toolkit/decide_engine.md)

 ### How do I add Telos to MetaMask?